pujaltedavid/marinature-docs/README.md

 So, for each user a different image may be loaded.
 For example, on a 1080p screen, the M version will be loaded, and on a low-end laptop a XS may be loaded.
 The user gets the image that their screen needs.
 This helps reducing loading times, data and backend bandwidth.

+Learn more about this kind of compression with [this](https://github.com/pujaltedavid/python-image-compressor/#python-image-compressor) python version created by the same author.

 Note that there is also a lazy loading version.
 The lazy loading is a very low quality image, around 0.5 kB for miniature and less than 3kB for the original.
 This leads to the following section.

 ## Lazy loading images